UCLATALL/supernova/README.md

 simple_crossed |>
   lmer(puzzles_completed ~ condition + (1 | subject), data = _) |>
   supernova()
+#> Warning: the 'findbars' function has moved to the reformulas package.
+Please update your imports, or ask an upstream package maintainter to do so.
+#> This warning is displayed once per session.
+#> Warning: the 'nobars' function has moved to the reformulas package.
+Please update your imports, or ask an upstream package maintainter to do so.
+#> This warning is displayed once per session.
 #>  Analysis of Variance Table (Type III SS)
 #>  Model: puzzles_completed ~ condition + (1 | subject)
 #>